asset allocation | august 7, 2025

 • Stricter immigration policies could tighten the U.S. labor market, putting upward pressure on wages and prices later in 2025 and beyond.

-- Concerns about a resurgence in inflation could drive significant volatility in stocks and bonds.
-Such a scenario would also warrant caution on intermediate‑ to longer‑duration assets.
-Small caps would also be more vulnerable to rates rising or remaining higher for longer.
+- Concerns about a resurgence in inflation would warrant caution on intermediate- to longer‑duration assets.

-+ Floating rate bonds could be relatively appealing because of their shorter duration.
-Equities linked to real assets, such as energy and metals, historically have acted as a hedge against inflation.
-Still, economic weakness would be a concern for oil and industrial metals.
++ Equities linked to real assets, such as energy and metals, historically have acted as a hedge versus inflation.
+Still, near-term economic weakness is a concern for oil and industrial metals.

 1Duration measures a bond’s sensitivity to changes in interest rates.